mateussenne/ghostwriter/README.md

 By analyzing a customizable PR template provided by you, Ghostwriter leverages the capabilities of artificial intelligence to craft clear and concise PRs, saving you time and effort in the code review process.

+## Experimental Phase
+- The tool is currently in an experimental phase.
+Installation, as outlined below, will **not** result in the intended functionality.

 ## Getting Started
 1. Install the npm package:
 ```bash
   npm install gw-ghostwriter
 ```

 2. Configure the template to suit your preferences:

   - After installing Ghostwriter, a default template will be created under the file `ghostwriter-template.md`.
 You can configure according to your liking by just adding what you would like ghostwriter to follow.